jdavidmitchell/kubernetes-the-hard-way/README.md

 The intent of this page is similar to the original guide.

 CR comment: The terraform script will setup the AWS resources, including an elastic loadbalancer, an ssh key and so on.
+The terraform script will create about half of the certs needed by the k8s cluster.
 After the AWS resources are setup, you will need to proceed with a manual install.
-It is our intent to update this README with the lastest versions, but this is a work in progress.
-It is best to use [kelsey hightower's repo](https://github.com/kelseyhightower/kubernetes-the-hard-way/) to complete the installation, manually.
+This README has been updated with the lastest versions and the latest configuration files, but these configuration files below should be compared the configuration files in [kelsey hightower's repo](https://github.com/kelseyhightower/kubernetes-the-hard-way/) to check for correctness.

 ## Labs